 Tailored To Our Students Needs

 Our curriculum is broadly similar to a mainstream school but classes are smaller (10 students on average) and are often supported by a Teaching Assistant in addition to the Teacher.
 Any additional Teaching Assistant hours outlined in your daughter’s EHCP or Statement or EHCP do not transfer with her when she joins Limpsfield Grange.

 At the start of every term parents will receive a curriculum overview which outlines the areas of study for each year group and each curriculum area.
 The overviews also give a range of ideas to parents about how to support their daughter’s learning at home.
 A list of key words for each subject is also included. curriculum overviews are also available on the website.

 The curriculum at Key Stage 3 broadly follows the National Curriculum.
 We review our curriculum offer for each year group annually, so the subjects offered do change, but students usually study the following subjects: English, Maths, Science, Computing, Art, Design and Technology: Food Technology, Physical Education which includes a session of swimming weekly for Year 7, Religious Education, History and Geography.
 In addition students have the opportunity to take part in our Outdoor Learning curriculum; this includes accessing Forest Schools and Surrey Outdoor Learning at High Ashurst.
-Homework is set weekly in the core subjects (English, Maths and Live Life Well).
+Homework is set weekly in the core subjects (English, Maths and WACI lessons).
 Further information can be found on your daughter’s homework timetable.
 Students do not study a Modern Foreign Language.